 This two-year sequence is aimed at the student who wishes to pursue excellence, investigate lines of inquiry, and who may wish to consider a career in science research.
 During the first year, each student chooses a topic of interest for individual research.
 College-level research skills, experimental design and methodologies are taught.
 The first year also focuses on journal-based research, reading scientific journals and writing scientific papers.
-All ASR I students are evaluated at the end of the first quarter for successful completion of specific benchmarks in order to seek a mentor and internship.
-Those who succeed engage in a structured search for a mentor and internship position during quarters 2 and 3.
-Students who do not meet the required benchmarks continue in the course without participating in the mentor-internship activities.
-Internship students must be willing and able to devote much of the up-coming summer to do research, often in the Boston or surrounding area.
+All ASR I students are evaluated at the ek a mentor and internship.
+Those who succeed engage in a structure not meet the required benchmar.